Padre Dam achieve open and honest dialogue with staff

 The solution

 Padre Dam launched an experimental, ongoing article called “Ask Allen” (Allen Carlisle, General Manager) two weeks after a GM Dialogue Session occurred.
-They chose a funny image related to a company inside joke in order to grab attention and create buzz.
+They chose a funny image related to a company inside joke to grab attention and create buzz.

 The article provided opportunities to garner quality feedback on unanswered questions from the last GM Dialogue Session or new questions that had arisen since the session.